For presentations that contain slides with too much text, or even little text, there are always chances of spelling mistakes showing up!

 So "Deer Dairy" is acceptable when you may have meant "Dear Diary!"

 Do skim your slides even after you do a spell check.
 And here's how you can do a spell check in PowerPoint:

 - Open your presentation in PowerPoint 2016.
 The presentation you open should

 be in a fairly finished stage because there's no sense in running a spell check on a presentation with one incomplete slide!
 Now select the

 Figure 1: Presentation opened for spell check

-- Within the Review tab, click the Spelling button as shown highlighted
+Within the Review tab, click the Spelling button as shown highlighted in

 Figure 2: Spelling button

 This opens the Spelling Task Pane, as shown